Our Favorite Clean Middle Grade Dinosaur Books

 Knights vs Dinosaurs by Matt Phelan

-When a knight begins bragging to King Arthur about his exploits, Merlin decides to send him (and a group that volunteers to join him) on an adventure that will (hopefully) teach them all a bit of humility.
+When a knight begins bragging about his exploits, Merlin decides to send him (and a group that volunteers to join him) on an adventure that will (hopefully) teach them all a bit of humility.
 Their desitantion?
-Prehistoric times, of course, to face the most ferocious lizards of all time.
+Prehistoric times to face the most ferocious lizards of all time.

 Could You Survive The Jurassic Period? by Matt Doeden